 We're developing innovative, rigorous curricula that will greatly benefit qualified students.

-We're also developing early admission pathways to six highly competitive Rosalind Franklin master's and doctoral programs:
+We're also developing accelerated degree programs to six highly-competitive Rosalind Franklin master's and doctoral programs:

 We will collaborate to deepen each other's academic programs, develop new programs to address emerging needs, and expand student access to clinical sites.
 Students will benefit from top-notch facilities and equipment at both campuses, including DePaul's two new science buildings and Rosalind Franklin's new Morningstar Interprofessional Education Center.

 For example, DePaul is seeking the necessary approvals to offer programs on the Rosalind Franklin campus, beginning with the Master's Entry to Nursing Practice, designed for college graduates who want to enter the nursing field.
 The RN to MSN in Nursing Program, which includes a graduate certificate from Rosalind Franklin, will launch in January 2015.
 Our nursing faculties are discussing ways to expand our graduate nursing programs, clinical locations and interprofessional learning opportunities.

 The alliance opens up extensive opportunities for faculty collaboration, both within their areas of expertise and across disciplines.
 New courses will be developed, existing courses may be taught on other campuses, and professors from different specialties will co-teach courses.
 For example: